siliconshells/DE_Mini_Project_Five/README.md

 	- new_lookup_tables : A dictionary of the tables lookup tables to be created.
 The key is the table name and the value is an array of columns.
 	- column_attributes : A dictionary of the column attributes, eg. Integer, Primary Key.
 The key is the column name and the values are the attributes.
 	- column_map : A dictionary maping the columns in the new tables defined above to the column indices in the CSV file.
 The key is the column.

+	> [!NOTE]
+	>- The ID Primary Key of the table should always be the first column.
+	>- Column names shouldn't have spaces.

 1. **read_data** to readon one data from the SQLite database based on the record id you give it.
 	```python